glsmkr/iTunesProject/README.md

 # iTunesProject

-App the displays results from the iTunes API.
+App that displays results from the iTunes API.